demisto/content/Packs/PaloAltoNetworks_IoT/Scripts/iot_vuln_post_processing/README.md

 | Tags | iot, post-processing |
 | Demisto Version | 5.5.0 |

-This script is executing a command 'iot-security-resolve-vuln' to resolve a vulnerability in PANW IoT security portal during post-processing.
+This script is executing the 'iot-security-resolve-vuln' command to resolve a vulnerability in the Palo Alto Networks IoT security portal during post-processing.

 ## Inputs
 ---